vittoriofortino84/EDTOX/README.md

 - Harmonic EDC score is Defining defined as the harmonic sum class probabilty across selected networks for each compound.

 ## 6_4_ROC_analysis_EDC_scores_vs_TOXCAST_endpoints.R
-ROC analysis between final EDC scores and ToxCast Data and heatmap analysis
+- Validating the compiled EDC scores by ROC analysis between  EDC scores and ToxCast hitcall data for each assay endpoint.

 # 7. Comparison and evaluation of EDC scores with other Toxicity Scores and tools